NDevTK/infra/appengine/monorail/README.md

 *   `IntegrityError: (1364, "Field 'comment_id' doesn't have a default value")` happens when trying to file or update an issue

 In some versions of SQL, the `STRICT_TRANS_TABLES` option is set by default.
-You'll have to disable this option to stop this error.
+You'll have to disable this option to stop this error by running `mysql --user=root -e "SET GLOBAL sql_mode = '';"`.

 *   `ImportError: No module named six.moves`

-You may not have six.moves in your virtual environment and you may need to install it.
+You may not have six.moves in your virtual environment and you may need to install it with `pip install six.moves`

 1. Determine that python and pip versions are possibly in vpython-root
     1.  `which python`